harveywilliams56/harveywilliams56.github.io/index.markdown

 ---

 <img src="/images/running.jpg" alt="portrait photo of me - mid 20s male, slim build.
 Medium length hair" style="width:200px; float:left; padding-right:10px"/>
+My expertise is in inference/machine learning algorithms - both mathematical theory and development/implementation.

-I'm helping to organise the <a href="https://www.mimuc.org.uk">Manchester Interdisciplinary Mathematics Undergraduate Conference</a> - a two day conference with a mix of undergraduate presentations and faculty/industry talks.
-If you'd like to give a talk or sponsor the event, then get in touch with mimuc.organisers@manchester.ac.uk
+I was an organiser for <a href="https://www.mimuc.org.uk">Manchester Interdisciplinary Mathematics Undergraduate Conference</a>  (MIMUC 2026) - a two day conference with a mix of undergraduate presentations and faculty/industry talks.
+We had over 150 registered undergraduate attendees at the conference and over 200 registered attendees at the public lecture.
+If you'd like to give a talk or sponsor MIMUC 2027, then get in touch with mimuc.organisers@manchester.ac.uk

-I'm currently a <a href="https://martingale.foundation/scholarships/mathematical-sciences/">Martingale Scholar</a> at the University of Manchester, studying the 12 month Pure Mathematics MSc (9 months taught, 3 months dissertation).
+I'm currently a <a href="https://martingale.foundation/scholarships/mathematical-sciences/">Martingale Scholar</a> at the University of Manchester, studying the 12 month Pure Mathematics MSc (9 months taught, 3 months research).
 I'm specialising in analysis/geometry and plan to write my dissertation on the <a href="https://www.maths.manchester.ac.uk/research/themes/analysis-geometry-and-dynamical-systems/">analysis of dynamical systems</a> (likely using some geometric tools).

 More broadly, I'm interested in the intersection of maths + physics + biology + computing.
 This website is an overview of some of the stuff I get up to.

-Previously I studied Part III Astrophysics at the University of Cambridge.
+Previously I studied Part III Astrophysics at the University of Cambridge - with a brief soujourn into neuro-physiology during Part IA.

 After leaving school, before starting my undergraduate degree, I worked for one year as a mathematics teaching assistant supporting GCSE pupils and then another year in a software company.